 A lighthearted way to engage employees, Groundhog Day can be a fun way to reflect on workplace traditions or the unpredictability of the season.

 Raise awareness about cancer prevention and support for those affected by it.
+Consider supporting one of the top cancer charities making a real impact in research, care, and prevention efforts.

 An easy way to boost morale with a virtual or in-person pizza party!